apoorvabanubakode/apoorvabanubakode/README.md

 ## Hi there, I'm Apoorva 👋.
-- 🔭 I'm a Data Scientist working @ Intuit, and recently my focus has been expediting GenAI experiences by building custom Langchain Tools and Agentic workflows.
+- 🔭 I'm a Data Enthusiast and recently my focus has been exploring GenAI, Langchains and diving into Agentic Workflows.
-Before the shift towards GenAI, I spent 2 years working in the field of traditional ML, explored the areas of uncertainity quantification among other data sciency stuff!
+Before the shift towards GenAI, I spent ~4 years analyzing data, visualizing it, and eventually building ml solutions in various domains.
 - 🌱 I’m currently practicing my juggling skills at catching up with latest research, and upskilling my software development skillset.
 - 📖 I'm currently reading: Thinking fast and Slow, The Messy Middle.
 Always open for some interesting book recs!
 - 📫 If you'd like to connect: here's my [Linkedin](www.linkedin.com/in/apoorvabanubakode)
-- ⚡ Somethings that I love: a cup of perfect masala chai, poetry that touches the soul, painting, and how can i miss -- puzzles!
+- ⚡ Somethings that I love: painting, puzzles, poetry and ofc coffee/chai (cant choose)
 - 😄 Pronouns: She/her